+Cleaners

-Cleaners: Cleaning can be detrimental to the membrane and shorten its life.
-Avoid unnecessary cleaning.
-Avoid cleaning as a diagnostic tool.
+Cleaning can be detrimental to the membrane and shorten its life.
+Avoid unnecessary cleaning, and avoid cleaning as a diagnostic tool.

-SC-2 is an alkaline cleaner used to remove light oil, grime, and biological growth.
-It is most effective if heated to 120 deg.
-F (49 deg.
-C), which is difficult on a boat.
+SC-2 s an alkaline cleaner used to remove light oil, grime, and biological growth.
+It is most effective if heated to 120°F (49°C), which is difficult on a boat.
 In most cases the water quality will increase in PPM (salinity) after an SC-2 cleaning.
 After a few hours it should recover to near the level it produced before the cleaning.